MAPP PI Handbook

 If we receive prior notice we are able to alert CPO and OAR communication offices in a way that ensures maximum coverage for your papers/events.
 Also, please let us know if your work/event receives news coverage so we can highlight such coverage on the MAPP web page.

 If your project is in its final year, it is your organization’s responsibility to ensure the funds are utilized before the end of the project.
 If funds will not be utilized before the project’s expiration, a no-cost extension to finish planned work may be requested.
 A “No-Cost Extension” request must be submitted 30 days prior the end of the project — no exceptions or extensions are possible if submitted past this deadline, and funds will be permanently de-obligated after this period.
 Each co-investigator is responsible for requesting their own no-cost extension; the lead PI cannot request one on behalf of the entire team.
 The request should include a progress report and financial spending plan for the leftover funds.
-For grants, this request MUST be submitted through the Grants Online System before the deadline.
-Grants Online will not approve No Cost Extension requests submitted outside of this window.
+For grants, this request MUST be submitted through the eRA System before the deadline.
+The eRA system will not approve No Cost Extension requests submitted outside of this window.

 This informal guidance regarding administrative issues is based on program management’s past experience.
 However, NOAA’s current rules and regulations and special award conditions will take precedence if different from what is stated in this document.